Sync Client

 Google Sign-In

-No authentication (insecure)
+No authentication (unsecure)

 Never use this option in an app shipped to customers.
 It is inherently insecure and allows anyone to connect to the sync server.